-These Low FODMAP Tropical Coconut Oatmeal Cookies are quick and easy to make and combine brown sugar, butter, fiber-rich oats, coconut, dried papaya, lime zest, orange juice and optional dried pineapple (more on that later).
+These Low FODMAP Tropical Coconut Oatmeal Cookies are quick and easy to make and combine brown sugar, butter, fiber-rich oats, coconut, dried papaya, lime zest, orange juice and dried pineapple.
 They are sweet, fruity, chewy, easy to make, and a nice addition to your low FODMAP cookie repertoire.

 Let’s Talk About Pineapple & FODMAPs

 Both Monash University and FODMAP Friendly have lab tested fresh pineapple.
 Monash sets the low FODMAP serving at 1 cup chopped (140 g).
 FODMAP Friendly gives it a “Pass” at 1 cup (150 g).
-Monash has also lab tested dried pineapple but no low FODMAP amount was reported.
-Dried pineapple is Moderate for FODMAPs at 25 g.
-The FODMAP is fructans.
+Monash has also lab tested dried pineapple but no low FODMAP amount was initially reported.
+Thankfully there was an app update Summer 2024 and dried pineapple has a low FODMAP serving of 20 g.

 Coconut & FODMAPs